louthy/language-ext/LanguageExt.Core/Traits/Domain/README.md

 The domain is the source of truth of the system.

+Types define meaning.
+Rules define constraints.
+Factories define construction.

-The more expressive and precise it is, the less complexity leaks into other layers.
+The clearer this contract is, the less complexity leaks into other layers.

 The goal is not to model everything upfront, but to enable progressive evolution without losing consistency.

-Clear types + controlled construction = fewer errors and faster development.
+Clear types + explicit rules + controlled construction = fewer errors and faster development.